Dictionary.com

 1. another name for dishcloth

-2. a small piece of cloth used to wash the face and hands Also called (in Britain and certain other countries)face clothflannel
+2. Also called (in Britain and certain other countries): face cloth. flannel. a small piece of cloth used to wash the face and hands

 "Collins English Dictionary — Complete & Unabridged" 2012 Digital Edition © William Collins Sons & Co.
 Ltd. 1979, 1986 © HarperCollins Publishers 1998, 2000, 2003, 2005, 2006, 2007, 2009, 2012

-Origin of washcloth1
+Origin of washcloth

 An Americanism dating back to 1900–05; wash + cloth